 Although you may not hear much about dog bites or attacks in your area, they’re much more common than you may believe.
 North Carolina was one of the top two states in the U.S. for the number of fatal dog attacks occurring in 2012.
 It comes as no surprise that many people are looking for a dog bite lawyer.

-Dog bites are the fifth most frequent cause of emergency room visits for children, and each year 368,000 people visit the hospital because of a dog bite injury, according to the Center for Disease Control and Prevention (CDC).
+Dog bites are the fifth most frequent cause of emergency room visits for children, and according to the CDC, 368,000 people visit the hospital because of a dog bite injury each year.

-Dog bites and attacks can lead to scarring, nerve damage, serious injury, emotional issues and even death.
-Let a dog bite lawyer from Wilson, Reives & Silverman help you resolve your claim or lawsuit as quickly as possible while you concentrate on recovery.
+Dog bites and attacks can lead to scarring, nerve damage, serious injury, emotional issues, and even death.
+Let a dog bite lawyer from Wilson, Reives, Silverman & Doran help you resolve your claim or lawsuit as quickly as possible while you concentrate on recovery.

 What is the “one-bite rule?”

 North Carolina is one of 18 states that currently use the “one-bite rule,” which means that an owner of a dog that has not previously acted dangerously cannot be liable for the actions of his or her dog if it’s involved in a bite or attack.
 But after that dog has been involved in a single incident of biting or attack, it is labeled “potentially dangerous” and its owner is responsible for all future dog bite incidents.

 A dog can be labeled as “previously dangerous” if it:

 Even if the dog that bit you has not previously acted dangerously, a dog bite lawyer may still be able to obtain fair ruling and even compensation in a dog bite case.
 A less serious option is to put a dog owner on notice.
 If the dog has hurt you, and its owner had an indication that the dog had dangerous tendencies, that owner could be liable even for the first bite.

 Here are some questions to ask about your specific attack: